hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update the 'search', 'open', 'record', and 'download' scripts to use the passed Document class instance instead of a raw 'document_number' (like they were set up for)
 - [ ] Add the 'downloaded_document' or 'no_download'(?) functions into the 'download' script
 - [ ] Move the 'javascript_execution' and 'naptime' out of the 'handle_single_document' function---currently looks messy and removing will align the 'handle_single_document' function with other 'execute' scripts
+- [ ] Set the 'stock_download' variable in the 'transform' script after creating it

 ## Other To Do